Educational Session Formats

 If you want to stop breaches, zero trust is the best way to go.

-Our one-day workshop will help your organization develop a more holistic identity & access management solution and achieve key objectives associated with increased security, workflow automation, auditability and cost effectiveness.
+Our one-day Chrysalis IAM Workshop will help your organization develop a more secure and flexible identity & access management solution and achieve key objectives associated with improved risk management, automation, auditability and cost effectiveness.

 Technical Evolution: Monolith to Microservices